 Our Ludlow debut was in the 2014 Ludlow Fringe Festival with The Comedy of Errors at Ludlow Brewery.
 In 2015 we produced Henry V and The Tempest, followed by Hamlet in June 2016, and The Country Wife in 2017, all at Ludlow Brewery.
 In December 2016 we put on our first community panto, Robin Hood, for Ludlow Assembly Rooms, and a year later Cinderella.
-In 2018, with Arts Council England funding, we are collaborating with Ludlow Amateur Boxing Club for a community theatre production Boxing Club Rules.
+In 2018, with Arts Council England funding, we collaborated with Ludlow Amateur Boxing Club for a community theatre production, Boxing Club Rules.
 It was very successful and we are hoping to tour the production to other boxing clubs and communities in the West Midlands and further afield.

 Our name comes from our very first productions which took place on the rooftop space of the old City Literary Institute building in Stukeley Street, London from 2000 to 2002.
 Written and directed by teacher George Pensotti he inspired our lively and physical approach.
 We embraced Shakespeare in 2003 with an exuberant open-air production of A Midsummer Night's Dream at The Old Paddling Pool, Queen's Wood, Highgate, followed by The Comedy of Errors.